App action

 Populating Fields from the UI

-Now that you have defined fields to be used in your automation, you can call this automation from the UI and populate the fields you just defined.
+Now that you have defined fields to be used in your automation, you can call this automation from the UI and populate the fields you just selected.

 Using Trigger Fields